-As at December 31, 2021, residential mortgages totaled \$3.6 billion (or 68.8% of total gross loans), a \$218.5 million increase from December 31, 2020.
-This increase was attributed mainly to growth in both the Cayman Islands and the Channel Islands and UK mortgage books.
+As at December 31, 2022, residential mortgages totaled \$3.6 billion (or 69.7% of total gross loans), a \$52.8 million decrease from December 31, 2021.
+This decrease was attributed mainly to the impact of the strengthening USD exchange rate on the Channel Islands and UK mortgage books, repayments exceeding new loan growth in Bermuda and partially offset by net new loan growth in the Cayman Islands.